 A caliphate is an Islamic state.
 It's led by a caliph, who is a political and religious leader who is a successor (caliph) to the Islamic prophet Muhammad.
 His power and authority is absolute.

-When the organisation known as Islamic State in Iraq and Syria (ISIS) announced at the end of June 2014 that it was seeking to restore the Islamic caliphate, with its leader, Abu Bakr al-Baghdadi, as caliph, it set off a wave of debate both among jihadists and western analysts.
+When the organization known as Islamic State in Iraq and Syria (ISIS) announced at the end of June 2014 that it was seeking to restore the Islamic caliphate, with its leader, Abu Bakr al-Baghdadi, as caliph, it set off a wave of debate both among jihadists and western analysts.

 Can the Sharia Laws be legally implemented in the United States?

-Beginning in 2010, legislators in half of the U.S. states proposed and in two states adopteed series of bills or state constitutional amendments designed to restrict the use of international law and foreign laws by state (and sometimes federal) courts.
+Beginning in 2010, legislators in half of the U.S. states proposed and in two states adopted series of bills or state constitutional amendments designed to restrict the use of international law and foreign laws by state (and sometimes federal) courts.
 This Insight will summarize the trend in adopting legislation hostile to international law and foreign laws and briefly discuss its causes and consequences.

 The Oklahoma Constitutional Amendment and Awad v.
 Ziriax